Skip to content

 What Would Falsify This Framework

 Figure 49.
-Four limits (teal) that The Tao of Lucidity cannot cross (empirical underdetermination, experience spectrum unverifiability, thin political principles, cultural tradition boundaries) paired with five internal tensions (orange) that remain live (lucidity paradox, fact/value gap, hermeneutic circle, probability ontology, AI anthropomorphism).
+The upper row lists four limits that The Tao of Lucidity cannot cross: empirical underdetermination, experience spectrum unverifiability, thin political principles, and cultural tradition boundaries.
+The lower row lists five internal tensions that remain live: lucidity paradox, fact/value gap, hermeneutic circle, probability ontology, and AI anthropomorphism.
 Acknowledging the limits is itself a requirement of T3 (self-reference); feigning invincibility would be the framework’s deepest betrayal of itself.

 Figure 49.
-Four limits (teal) that The Tao of Lucidity cannot cross (empirical underdetermination, experience spectrum unverifiability, thin political principles, cultural tradition boundaries) paired with five internal tensions (orange) that remain live (lucidity paradox, fact/value gap, hermeneutic circle, probability ontology, AI anthropomorphism).
+The upper row lists four limits that The Tao of Lucidity cannot cross: empirical underdetermination, experience spectrum unverifiability, thin political principles, and cultural tradition boundaries.
+The lower row lists five internal tensions that remain live: lucidity paradox, fact/value gap, hermeneutic circle, probability ontology, and AI anthropomorphism.
 Acknowledging the limits is itself a requirement of T3 (self-reference); feigning invincibility would be the framework’s deepest betrayal of itself.

 XIX.2 · Steelmanned Objections